Director Stefano Poda is also in designing the sets and costumes for AIDA

 Arena di Verona

-The 100th Edition of Verona Arena Festival is proudly organised with the double patronage of the Ministry of Culture and the Veneto Region.
+The 100th Arena di Verona Opera Festival 2023 is jointly sponsored by the Ministry of Culture and the Veneto Region.

 Via Roma 7/D, 37121 Verona